Was Einstein wrong - or was the cable loose?

-Physicists at the CERN laboratory near Geneva appeared to contradict Albert Einstein last year when they reported that sub-atomic particles called neutrinos could travel fractions of a second faster than light.
+Physicists at the CERN research institute near Geneva appeared to contradict Albert Einstein's 1905 Special Theory of Relativity last year when they reported that sub-atomic particles called neutrinos could travel fractions of a second faster than light.

-Einstein had said nothing could ever travel faster than light, and doing so would be like traveling back in time.
+Einstein's Special Theory of Relativity, which underpins the current view of how the universe works, says that nothing can travel faster than light, and doing so would be like traveling back in time.

-But James Gillies, a spokesman for CERN, said on Wednesday the lab's startling result was now in doubt.
+James Gillies, a spokesman for European Organization for Nuclear Research, or CERN, said on Wednesday the lab's startling result was now in doubt.

 Gillies confirmed that a flaw in the GPS system was now suspected as a possible cause for the surprising reading.
 Further testing was needed before any definite conclusions could be reached, he added.